taocpp/json/doc/Value-Class.md

 ## Accessing Values

-The function `tao::json::value::type()` and the functions like `tao::json::value::is_boolean()` mentioned above can be used to determine the type of a Value.
+The function `tao::json::value::type()`, and the functions like `tao::json::value::is_boolean()` mentioned above, can be used to determine the type of a Value.

 The data held by a Value can be extracted and converted with the `tao::json::value::as< T >()` functions, of which there are two.